 Ezoic is a premium ad platform for publishers.
 It is one of the most friendly premium ad management services out there.

-You need only 10,000 visits per month to apply.
-And you keep relatively good control over ad placements on your site.
+Previously, they requested a minimum of 10,000 visits per month to apply.
+Now, you can join with a new site.
+Furthermore, you keep relatively good control over ad placements on your site.